openenergymonitor/guide/source/technical/compiling.markdown

 ### Using Arduino IDE

 Either PlatformIO or Arduino IDE can be used to compile and upload the firmware.
 This example will use PlatformIO since we consider it the easiest method.
-If you wish to use Arduino IDE see [Offical Arduino Getting Started Guide](https://www.arduino.cc/en/Guide/HomePage).
+If you wish to use Arduino IDE see [this Learn article](https://learn.openenergymonitor.org/electricity-monitoring/arduino-ide/windows10ide).

 ### Using PlatformIO